 To set a baseline, I figure these are the minimum steam mops should have to be considered good, barring extenuating circumstances (like big, unique features): a 10 ounce reservoir, 30 second or less heating time, multiple steam settings (yes, even though we’re talking about the bets for tile and grout specifically), and a 20 foot power cord.

 Everything above that is a bonus point.

 Anything the steam mop does on top of just being one is a plus.
 The biggest is a handheld feature.
 Having a break away handheld feature is probably the biggest plus there is, since it instantly makes it twice or three times as useful.

-As with any cleaning appliance, you’re looking at paying a minimum of $50, and significantly more for increased quality in many cases.
-Our winner (and most expensive) is $300, for a reason that will shortly become obvious, but I’d suggest against straying THAT high for any steam mop that doesn’t have a similar specific function to that (where it’s two unique cleaning apparatuses you’d normally require to clean a house anyway in one).
+As with any tile cleaning appliance, you’re looking at paying a certain amount, and significantly more for increased quality in many cases.
+Our winner for a reason that has become obvious, and I’d suggest against straying THAT high for steam mops that don’t have a similar specific function to that (where it’s two unique apparatuses you’d normally require to clean a house anyway).